What Is An IP Address? A Comprehensive Guide To Internet Protocol

 Static IP addresses

 In some instances, however, a network will need its own IP address that always stays the same.
-This is the static IP address.
+It is called a static IP address.

 Static IP addresses primarily serve individuals or businesses that host their own servers.
 The websites and email addresses associated with such servers need their own, consistent digital addresses to ensure they’re always discoverable online.